Dealing with COVID-19 Closures

-As states across the U.S. are working to flatten the curve, many businesses are impacted by COVID-19 closures as a result of “stay at home” or “shelter in place” orders to limit human interaction and prevent the virus’s spread.
-Additionally, many companies across the country have opted to temporarily close facilities to prevent employees from contracting the disease.
-With these shutdowns, it can become increasingly difficult to determine the condition of a facility and repair any issues that could be developing while the facility is unoccupied.
+Many U.S. states are working to flatten the curve as businesses are impacted by COVID-19 closures.
+The “stay at home” or “shelter in place” orders have limited human interaction in attempt to prevent spreading the virus.
+Additionally, many companies across the country opted to temporarily close facilities, preventing employees from contracting the disease.
+With shutdowns it’s become increasingly difficult to determine a facility’s condition, or to repair any issues developing while the facility is unoccupied.

 Damage to Unoccupied Buildings

 Consider these scenarios that could arise in an unoccupied facility…

 - Buildings in coastal regions may experience high humidity that goes unnoticed, which can in turn lead to mold growth.
 Imagine if the facility is a retail store.
 The end-result might mean thousands of dollars of damaged, unsalvageable clothing merchandise.

 - Think about a restaurant or bar.
 There may be hundreds (or thousands) of dollars of alcohol in stock, going untouched through the COVID-19 crisis.
 Corked bottles of wine are not exempt from the effects of dry indoor air.
 Extremely low humidity levels can slowly chip away at a cork, leaving room for air in the bottle and ruining the flavor.
 The ideal humidity level for wine storage is 60%.

 - Another thought for restaurant facilities: A humid environment allows mold growth to fester.
 The COVID-19 shutdowns began suddenly for many facilities.
 Did kitchen staff have adequate time to scrub walk-ins, pots, and pans?
 Were grease traps thoroughly degreased?
 These are potential breeding grounds for mold during non-occupation.